MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Note:**

-Beginning TPM 2.6.2 onwards, the below updates are applicable for TeamsOnly customers.
+Beginning Microsoft Teams PowerShell version 2.6.2 onwards, the below updates are applicable for TeamsOnly customers.

 *Deprecated Attributes* - Theses are no longer relevant to Teams